akoontz11/2023-unixbasics/Hoban2023_UnixBasics.md

 mkdir quality_metrics
 ```

-Use the wildcard \*.fastq to call both R1 and R2.
+Use the wildcard \*.fastq to list both R1 and R2.

 ```{bash}
 ls raw_fastq/*.fastq